-The results of the July 1, 2018 annual actuarial valuation of the Local Government Correctional Service Retirement Plan are presented in this report.
+The results of the July 1, 2019 annual actuarial valuation of the Local Government Correctional Service Retirement Plan are presented in this report.
 This report was prepared at the request of the Board and is intended for use by the Board and staff and those designated or approved by the Board.
 This report may be provided to parties other than the Plan only in its entirety and only with permission of the Board.
 GRS is not responsible for unauthorized use of this report.

-The purpose of the valuation is to measure the Plan's funding progress and to determine the required contribution rate for the fiscal year beginning July 1, 2018 according to the prescribed assumptions.
+The purpose of the valuation is to measure the Plan's funding progress and to determine the required contribution rate for the fiscal year beginning July 1, 2019 according to the prescribed assumptions.
 Note that we have not attempted to quantify the impact of GASB Statements No. 67 and No. 68 in this report.

 Actuarial assumptions, including discount rates, mortality tables and others identified in this report, are prescribed by Minnesota Statutes Section 356.215, the Legislative Commission on Pensions and Retirement (LCPR), and the Trustees.
 These parties are responsible for selecting the plan's funding policy, actuarial valuation methods, asset valuation methods, and assumptions.
-The policies, methods and assumptions used in this valuation are those that have been so prescribed and are described in the Actuarial Basis of this report.
+The policies, methods and assumptions used in this valuation are those that have been so prescribed and are described in the Actuarial Basis section of this report.
 PERA is solely responsible for communicating to GRS any changes required thereto.

-In a 2018 analysis of long-term rate of investment return and inflation assumptions, GRS suggested that an investment return assumption in the range of 6.64% to 7.56% would be reasonable.
-Please see our letter dated October 3, 2018 for additional information.
-The current assumed rate, which is mandated by Minnesota Statutes, is 7.50% and is at the upper end of the reasonable range.
-This report also concluded that the probability of exceeding the current 7.50% assumption over 20 years is only 39%.
-If capital market assumptions decline further from present levels, the 7.5% return assumption might not comply with actuarial standards for the July 1, 2019 valuation.
-For informational purposes, results based on a 6.5% assumption are shown on page five.
+In a 2019 analysis of long-term rate of investment return and inflation assumptions, GRS determined that an investment return assumption of 7.50% was reasonable.
+Please see our experience study report dated June 27, 2019 for additional information.
+This report also concluded that the probability of exceeding the current 7.50% assumption over 10 years is 44%.
+If capital market assumptions decline from present levels, the 7.50% return assumption might not comply with actuarial standards for the July 1, 2020 valuation.
+For informational purposes, results based on a 6.50% assumption are shown on page 5.

-The contribution rate in this report is determined using the actuarial assumptions and methods disclosed in the Actuarial Basis of this report.
-This report includes risk metrics on pages 6-9, but does not include a more robust assessment of the risks of future experience differing materially from the actuarial assumptions.
+The contribution rate in this report is determined using the actuarial assumptions and methods disclosed in the Actuarial Basis section of this report.
+This report includes risk metrics on pages 6 through 9, but does not include a more robust assessment of the risks of future experience differing materially from the actuarial assumptions.
 Additional assessment of risks was outside the scope of this assignment.